-We get many questions about what to expect from aloe vera, how to use aloe vera and types of aloe vera.
+We get many questions about what to expect, the different types, and how to use Aloe Vera.
 We do our best to answer all of your questions.
 If there is something that you would like to know more about, please contact us at 800-222-3901 or email@example.com

 Q: How many of the Desert Harvest Super-Concentrated Aloe Vera Capsules should I take each day?

 A: Based on our clinical trial and other studies, we recommend that you start with 6 capsules per day, three in the morning and three in the evening with an 8-ounce glass of liquid.
 Some people can eventually find a maintenance dose of fewer than 6 capsules, and others might require as many as 12 capsules per day, but you won’t know until you experiment with your own individual dosing needs.
 IC patients should refer to our Recommended Dosage, which includes escalation protocols if a standard dose doesn’t work for you.
 It also provides recommendations for bringing flares under control and instructions for titrating doses to a maintenance level after finding your ideal dose.

 Q: I’ve been taking Desert Harvest Aloe Vera Capsules for a while now and my IC symptoms are nearly gone, but every now and then I have a brief flare of my symptoms, usually associated with eating some acidic foods.
 Can I take more capsules to bring my symptoms back under control?

 A: Absolutely!
 Many IC customers will take 3 to 6 capsules immediately when their symptoms flare and can experience relief within minutes to a few hours.
 You might have to maintain an escalated dose for a few days and then begin decreasing your dose by one capsule per day until you find a maintenance dose that keeps you symptom-free most of the time.
 Learn more about dosage for flares and maintenance.